SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-However, we also observe that the deepest surrogate encoder's architecture does not always yield the best model stealing performance.
-Take the victim encoder pre-trained by MoCo v2 as an example (\autoref{fig:steal_clean_arch_b}), the DA on CIFAR-10 and STL-10 are $89.71\%$ and $76.56\%$ when the surrogate model's architecture is ResNet-50, while the DA decreases a little into $88.79\%$ and $73.58\%$ when the surrogate encoder's architecture becomes ResNet-101.
-We speculate this is because a larger model capacity leads to a better memorization of training samples, which degrades its performance on downstream tasks.
-Note that in the following experiments, the adversary uses ResNet-50 as the surrogate encoder's architecture by default as it has the best performance in most of cases.

-\mypara{Distribution of The Query Dataset} Secondly, we evaluate the impact of the query dataset's distribution.
-In the real-world scenario, the adversary may or may not have the access to the original pre-training dataset of the victim encoder, so the query dataset may come from different distributions of the original pre-training dataset.
+\mypara{Distribution of the Query Dataset} Secondly, we evaluate the impact of the query dataset's distribution.
+In the real-world scenario, the adversary may or may not have the query dataset that is from the same distribution as the victim encoder's pre-training dataset.
 Here the adversary leverages ResNet-50 as the surrogate model's architecture and cosine similarity as the similarity function.
-Regarding the query dataset, the adversary may leverage CIFAR-10, STL-10, CIFAR-100, and GTSRB as the query dataset to perform the attack.
+Regarding the query dataset, the adversary may leverage the training dataset of CIFAR-10, CIFAR-100, and GTSRB and the unlabeled dataset of STL-10 to perform the attacks.
 The results are shown in \autoref{fig:steal_clean_data}.
-First, we observe that the model stealing attack is more effective with the same distribution query dataset.
-For instance, given the victim model trained by SimCLR (\autoref{fig:steal_clean_data_a}), for downstream task CIFAR-10, the DA are $87.62\%$, $82.89\%$, $80.20\%$, and $62.73\%$ when the query dataset is CIFAR-10, STL-10, CIFAR-100, and GTSRB respectively.
-Meanwhile, for the task STL-10, DA are $74.90\%$, $76.96\%$, $69.67\%$, and $54.57\%$, respectively.
-This demonstrates the efficacy of model stealing attacks.
+First, we observe that the model stealing attack is more effective with querying by the same distribution dataset as the pre-training dataset.
+For instance, given the victim model trained by SimCLR (\autoref{fig:steal_clean_data_a}), when the downstream task is STL-10 classification, the DA for the surrogate encoders are 0.759, 0.646, 0.651, and 0.538 when the query dataset is STL-10, CIFAR-10, CIFAR-100, and GTSRB, respectively.
+This demonstrates that the same distribution query dataset can better steal the functionality of the victim encoder.

 Another observation is that the distribution of the surrogate dataset may also influence DA on different tasks.
-For instance, given the victim model trained by BYOL (\autoref{fig:steal_clean_data_c}), when the downstream task is CIFAR-10 classification, the DA is $89.76\%$ with CIFAR-10 as the query dataset, while only $83.64\%$ with STL-10 as the query dataset.
-However, when the downstream task is STL-10 classification, the DA is $77.23\%$ with CIFAR-10 as the query dataset, but increases to $79.04\%$ with STL-10 as the query dataset.
-Therefore, if the adversary is aware of the downstream task, they can construct a query dataset that is close to the downstream tasks to improve the performance.
+For instance, given the victim model trained by BYOL (\autoref{fig:steal_clean_data_c}), when the downstream task is CIFAR-10 classification, the DA is 0.814 with CIFAR-10 as the query dataset, while only 0.769 with STL-10 as the query dataset.
+However, when the downstream task is STL-10 classification, the DA is 0.799 with CIFAR-10 as the query dataset but increases to 0.946 with STL-10 as the query dataset.
+Therefore, if the adversary is aware of the downstream task, they can construct a query dataset that is close to the downstream task to improve the stealing performance.